kbase/sample_service_validator_config/docs/build-and-deploy.md

 make
 ```

-will build a Docker image with Python and all dependencies installed, and then proceed to run a set of script to build and validate the source files, build the distribution, and validate the distribution.
+will build a Docker image with Python and all dependencies installed, and then proceed to run a set of scripts to build and validate the source files, build the distribution, and validate the distribution.

-The `Makefile` also contains tasks to conduct each group of scripts separately.
+The `Makefile` also contains tasks to run each group of scripts separately.

-After running it, you should see a `dist` directory, with the following contents:
+After running `make`, you should see a `dist` directory, with the following contents:

 ```bash
 % tree dist